tandica/rhcsa/6-user-and-group-mgmt/notes.md

 */etc/skel* is the skeleton directory that is copied by default to the new user home directory, when creating a new user.

+Set/change the default shell using **-s** in `useradd` or `usermod`.
+  *Ex:* `useradd banni -s /sbin/nologin`

+`echo <password> | passed --stdin <user>` changes a users password to what is set in the **echo** stdout

+`passwd <user>` changes user password without showing it in the command

+`usermod` modifies user properties and manages group membership.

+With the `useradd` command, default values are set in 2 config files: */etc/login.defs* and */etc/default/useradd*.

+*/etc/login.defs* file is used by many commands and sets up appropriate environment for the user.
+Properties that can be set from this file include:
+  - MOTD_FILE: defines tbe file that should be used as the message of the day file
+  - ENV_PATH: defines path variables
+  - PASS_MAX_DAYS, PASS_MIN_DAYS, PASS_WARN_AGE: default oassword expiration properties
+  - UID_MIN: first uid to use when creating new users
+  - CREATE_HOME: imdicates whether or not to create a home directory for new users

+`chage` and `passwd` manages password properties.

+`passwd -n 30 -w 3 -x 90 tandi`:
+  - **-n** minimal usage of 30 days
+  - **-w** warning given 3 days before expiry
+  - **-x** set expiry after 90 days

+`chage -E 2025-12-31 tandi`:
+  - **-E** sets expiry to specific date for passeord

+**User environment** - when a user logs in, an environment is created which consists of variables that determine how the user works.
+  *Ex:* $PATH variable

+*/etc/profile* is used for default aettings for all users when starting a login shell

+**Primary group** - every user is a primary group member
+  - a user can have only one primary group
+  - user's primary group membership is defined in */etc/passwd*
+  - the group is stored in */etc/group*

+**Secondary group** - users can be a member of one or more secondary groups, in addition to their primary group.

+`groupadd` adds a group
+  - *Ex:* `groupadd bannis`
+  - **-g** specifies a group id when creating a group

+`groupmod` manage group properties
+  - can also use `vigr` to edit the properties in */etc/group*

+`lid` displays a users groups or a groups users
+  - *Ex:* `lid tandi` lists all grouosbthe user is in
+  - *Ex:* `lid -g sales -l` lists all members pf the sales group

+`usermod -aG` adds users to groups which will be their secondary group(s)

+`groupmems` lists users who are members of a specified group
+  - *Ex:* `groupmems -g sales -l`

 ### Do you already know?
 Questions